videntity/provider-data-tools/README.md

 pdt - Provider Data Tools
 =========================

-Version: 0.6.5
+Version: 0.6.7

-This reposiory contains a number of command-line utilities and related code libraries for parsing, creating, and validating provider data data.
+This repository contains a number of command-line utilities and related code libraries for parsing, creating, and validating provider data data.
 They are:

 * chop-nppes-public   - Parse the npi public data dissemination into flattened files
-* csv2pjson-public.py - Parse the npi public data dissemination into ProviderJSON files
+* csv2pjson_public.py - Parse the npi public data dissemination into ProviderJSON files
 * validate-pjson      - Parse a Provider JSON document and output errors and warnings as JSON.
 * validate-pjson-dir  - Bulk validation of the output of csv2pjson-public.py
 * create-provider-indexes - Create default MongoDB indexes on Provides JSON data to support public search on common fields.